marc-andrew/ios-app-redirection-page/README.md

 ### This is how you fix the iOS 10.3 redirection issue

 You can’t avoid the alert dialog.
-And the reality is that some users will click “Cancel,” either on purpose or by mistake.
+And the reality is that some users will click “Cancel” either on purpose or by mistake.
 What you need to do is to build a download app screen.
 This will be a simple page with a download link to the iTunes store.

 The key part of this is the JavaScript at the end: